 BASSETERRE, St. Kitts – Publisher and author Carol Mitchell of St Kitts & Nevis is hoping more writers from the North Eastern Caribbean will submit entries to be considered for the Burt Awards.

-is an annual prize given by CODE, a Canadian NGO committed to developing literacy world-wide.
+The Burt Award for Caribbean literature is an annual prize given by CODE, a Canadian NGO committed to developing literacy world-wide.
 The Caribbean version of the competition is open to Caribbean nationals and submissions should be at least 20,000 words and suitable for readers aged 12-18.
 This year’s deadline is October 31, 2018.

 Mitchell, who is the author of the popular Caribbean Adventure Series and Barberry Hill, also runs a burgeoning publishing company called CaribbeanReads.
 Her company focuses on the young adult genre and has in the past published some of the Burt Award winners, including Antiguan Joanne C. Hillhouse’s Musical Youth.